-There is generally a two-year contestability period in a typical life insurance policy.
-This means that the insurance company can rescind the policy if it determines that there are omissions and misrepresentations on the insurance application and the policyholder dies during the first two years of the policy period.
-In this case the insurance company will deny life insurance claims, refuse to pay life insurance benefits and only return any premiums paid on the policy.
-After the two-year contestability period runs out the life insurance company usually cannot contest the policy regardless of problems in the application, and must pay the face amount of the policy upon the policyholder's death.
+Most life insurance policies have a standard two-year contestability period.
+During this period, the insurance company has the right to rescind the policy if it discovers omissions or misrepresentations on the application, and the policyholder passes away within the first two years of coverage.
+In such cases, the insurance company denies life insurance claims, refuses to pay benefits, and may only refund the premiums paid.
+Once the two-year contestability period elapses, the insurance company usually cannot contest the policy, irrespective of application issues, and must pay the full policy amount upon the policyholder's death.

-Often, insurance companies will try to use even minor discrepancies in the application for enrollment as the basis for denying a claim.
-It usually occurs during the two-year contestability period where there was incorrect medical history in the application.
-When this happens, our experienced life insurance attorneys will ask the following questions:
+Often, insurance companies attempt to use even minor discrepancies in the application as grounds for claim denial, particularly within the two-year contestability period involving inaccurate medical history.
+In such situations, our experienced life insurance attorneys inquire about the following:

-Did the insurance company agent fill out the application?
+- Did an insurance company agent fill out the application?

-Did the applicant have an opportunity to read the application?
+- Did the applicant have an opportunity to review the application?

-Was the application filled out by a broker instead of an agent?
+- Was the application completed by a broker rather than an agent?

-If the agent entered incorrect information on the application and the insured did not have an opportunity to correct it, or the agent assured the applicant that the application was properly completed, then the insurance company may still be legally required to pay policy benefits.
+If the agent entered incorrect information on the application and the insured individual had no chance to rectify it or was assured by the agent that the application was accurate, the insurance company may still be legally obligated to pay the policy benefits.

-It is critical to conduct a proper analysis of specific facts and issues pertinent to a specific life insurance claim and policy.
-If your insurance company denied your valid life insurance claim you will need experienced life insurance attorneys to analyze your denied claim and advise you of any recourse you may have, including insurance bad faith litigation.
-Our life insurance attorneys are focused on these types of cases and fight aggressively for the benefits our clients are entitled to.
+It is crucial to conduct a comprehensive analysis of the specific facts and issues pertaining to each life insurance claim and policy.
+If your valid life insurance claim has been denied by your insurance company, seeking guidance from experienced life insurance attorneys is essential.
+They can evaluate your denied claim and advise you on potential recourse, including pursuing litigation for insurance bad faith.
+Our life insurance attorneys specialize in handling such cases and vigorously fight for the benefits our clients deserve.